f5devcentral/f5-agility-labs-nginx/docs/class15/class15.rst

 As AI continues to grow at a very fast rate, the need for AI in business environment is rapidly increasing.
-The need for helpful AI tools, like chatbots or assistants, for customers to interact with, ask questions has significantly increased the need for AI in business.
+The need for helpful AI tools, like chatbots or assistants, for customers to interact with and ask questions to, has significantly increased the need for AI in business.
 It also presents a challenge in properly securing and observing AI traffic in todays environments.